pushandplay/cordova-plugin-apprate/README.md

 Notice that the `InAppReview` will only work on released versions.
 To test it our please refer to [this article](https://developer.android.com/guide/playcore/in-app-review/test)

-### Mode

-Possible Values:
-- `normal`: Normal behaviour, with the negative feedback filtering flow
-- `simple`: Will display the rate dialog directly without the negative feedback filtering flow
-- `direct`: Directly perform the rate method if the **reviewType** of current platform is **InAppReview** and it's available

 ## Examples

 Makes sure all your calls to the plugin happen after the cordova `onDeviceReady` event has fired.